simonox/smart-energy-monitor/software/firmware/shelly-monitor/README.md

 # Shelly Plug

+Shelly Plugs are quite cheap but relatively accurate to measure power consumptions less than 2.5 kW.

+## Using Shellies Firmware

 If you already have a sheyll device, you can locate it in your network.

 ![Web interface](./docs/images/shelly1.png "web interace")